-Summary: The Dien Bien Phu / Tay Trang border crossing (also called Pang Hoc) is a popular route between northern Vietnam and northern Laos, but you can’t exit from Vietnam here with an e-visa and you can’t get a Visa on Arrival for Laos.
+Summary: The Dien Bien Phu / Tay Trang border crossing (also called Pang Hoc) is a popular route between northern Vietnam and northern Laos.
+Since 2019 you CAN exit from Vietnam here with an e-visa (previously you couldn’t) but you can’t get a Visa on Arrival for Laos.
 Read on for the details.

 While on a recent bicycle tour through northern Vietnam I met some travelers who had been denied crossing here due to their visas, so I started researching the issue to see if my own visa would be problematic.

 Good news, it wasn’t, but the information I found online was a bit confusing.
-If you’re an independent traveler hoping to exit Vietnam at the Dien Bien Phu border crossing with Laos, here’s the deal as of October 2018.
+If you’re an independent traveler hoping to exit Vietnam at the Dien Bien Phu border crossing with Laos, here’s the deal.

 If your Vietnam visa is an E-visa, you cannot exit Vietnam at Dien Bien Phu border crossing.
 Not at all.
 Not on a motorbike, not on a bicycle, not in a car, not on a long-haul bus you already have a ticket for.
 You will be turned back and, according to most reports, not given much help, direction or sympathy from the border officials.
 There is not a lot of transport at this border crossing, so don’t expect to just hop in a taxi if you’re turned away.
 It will take some work to sort this out.